jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

 This book uses lots of videos and story references.
-I found familiar stories a more natural way to explain philosophy and politics.

 Keep in mind, you'll have to press play on the videos and turn the sound on/off for the GIFs.
-And of course, in all cases, all due credit goes to the media's owners.
+And of course, in all cases, all due credit goes to the media's creators.

-Internet browsers reader modes disable videos.
-If you use that feature, I put a link called "Reader Mode" in the caption so you can still watch the media content.

-Thanks for reading.
-I hope you enjoy.

 ## Inner Flap

 You, me, and everyone else quarantined in their houses are anxiously waiting for the COVID-19 storm to pass.

-On the bright side, we have Netflix.
+On the bright side we have Netflix.

 Thanks to our beloved online streaming, our pandemic worries are easily replaced with tales of passionate first loves, fantastic magic spells, and galaxies far far away.

 We find Netflix so compelling because stories are so clear.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
-There is no debate.
+There is no reasoning; no debate.
 We take the protagonists' side every time.
-This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.
+This moral clarity tells us precisely who the heroes and villains are, and therefore, lets us commit our emotions.

 We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
-We also get why Luke Skywalker's rebellion is righteous and worth fighting for!
+We get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight using real objects like wands and lightsabers.

-Watching the good and bad guys fight is exciting.
-It's why we can binge-watch for hours.
+Watching good and bad guys fight is exciting.
+Not knowing what's going to happen next is why we can binge-watch for hours and hours.
 But unlike us, the protagonists can't sit back and enjoy seeing the events unfold.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control technology because tools are the levers of power in every story.
-Cinderella used a slipper to defeat her treacherous step-family.
+Cinderella used a slipper to finally defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
-And Luke Skywalker used a small ship to destroy the Death Star.
+And Luke Skywalker used a small torpedo to destroy the Death Star.
 When heroes control the levers of power, they overcome antagonists and solve problems.

 And this simple observation is the lesson Main Street must learn today.